Old World Europe

 Virtually destroyed during World War II, Warsaw was rebuilt in the decades that followed.
 With the fall of Communism, the city became a dynamic and progressive capital while retaining much of its distinct old world character.
 Explore the Historic Center of Warsaw, including the faithfully rebuilt Old Town, the Royal Castle, and the area of the former Jewish Ghetto and Cemetery.
 This evening enjoy a private classical piano recital.
 (B)

-Day 4 — Auschwitz
+Day 4 — Auschwitz and Krakow

 Traveling south of Warsaw to Krakow, the former Polish capital city, we stop for lunch at a local restaurant.
 In Oswiecim—Auschwitz in German—and Birkenau spend somber moments at the grounds of the former concentration camps.
 Arrive in Krakow in the late afternoon.
 (B,L,D)